 During the event, Wilson – a resident artist at the Trinity Repertory Company who just starred in “The Mountaintop,” a play about the last night before the Rev. Martin Luther King Jr.’s assassination – will deliver an 1842 speech by the Rev. Alexander Crummell, a black Anglican priest in Providence credited with winning the right to vote for Rhode Island blacks during the Dorr Rebellion.

 The Feb.
 28 event will take place in the RWU School of Law Appellate Courtroom 283 on the university’s Bristol campus, at One Old Ferry Road.
 The exhibit will open at 4 p.m., and the program will begin at 6 p.m. with Wilson’s performance, followed by a panel discussion and question-and-answer session about the exhibit, “The Black Church in Rhode Island.”
-The panel will include Rickman, RWU History Professor Charlotte Carrington-Farmer and others.
+The panel will include Rickman, RWU History Professor Charlotte Carrington-Farmer and Bishop Jeffery A. Williams, founding pastor of the King's Cathedral, in Providence.
 It is free and open to the public; no tickets are required.
 For more information, call (401) 254-3166.

 The exhibit is funded by The Rhode Council for the Humanities and The Rhode Island Council on the Arts, sponsored by Opera Providence, and mounted by Stages of Freedom, a nonprofit founded by Rickman and program coordinator Robb Dimmick.